+NOTE 2: When UE-PCF and SM-PCF is deployed in the same entity, the step 4~5 and 11 are not exposed.

 6. If URSP compliance result is successful, the SM-PCF sends the authorized policy information to the SMF.
 The SMF forwards the URSP compliance result.